skijit/notes/programming/web/angular2/ng-lessons-learned.md

             "./less/site.less"
         ]
     ```
-- Bundling 3rd Party Javascript
+- Bundling 3rd Party Javascripts
     - add the following to your angular-cli.json with an array of the appropriate js to bundle (order matters):
     ```(json)
     "scripts": [